KaungPyaeHtet/CS-IGCSE/Questions.md

 <h3 id='chap-24'>Chapter 24: Computing And The Environmental impact of Technology</h3>

-List two positive impacts of using technology on the environment
+<question>List two positive impacts of using technology on the environment</question>
 <answer></answer>

 <h3 id='chap-25'>Chapter 25: Privacy</h3>